 Manulife Financial is a leading Canada-based financial services group with principal operations in Asia, Canada and the United States.
-Operating as Manulife in Canada and Asia, and primarily as John Hancock in the United States, the Manulife Financial group of companies offers clients a diverse range of financial protection products and wealth management services to millions of clients.
-It also provides asset management services to institutional customers through its extensive network of employees, agents, and distribution partners.
+Operating as Manulife in Canada and Asia, and primarily as John Hancock in the United States, the Manulife Financial group of companies offers clients a diverse range of financial protection products and wealth management services through its extensive network of employees, agents, and distribution partners.

-The fund's subadvisor is Epoch Investment Partners, Inc. ("Epoch"), (the "subadvisor").
-Epoch is responsible for the day-to-day management of the fund's portfolio investments.
-Epoch, founded in 2004 is a wholly owned subsidiary of The Toronto-Dominion Bank.
+The fund's subadvisor is Manulife Investment Management (US) LLC (the "Subadvisor" or "subadvisor"), formerly John Hancock Asset Management a Division of Manulife Asset Management (US) LLC).
+The Subadvisor is responsible for the day-to-day management of the fund's portfolio investments.
+The Subadvisor, organized in 1968, is a wholly owned subsidiary of John Hancock Life Insurance Company (U.S.A.) (a subsidiary of Manulife Financial).